coenm/RepoM/README.md

 To open a file browser, simply press <kbd>Return</kbd> on the keyboard once you selected a repository.
 To open a command prompt instead, hold <kbd>Ctrl</kbd> on Windows or <kbd>Command</kbd> on macOS while pressing <kbd>Return</kbd>.
 These modifier keys will also work with mouse navigation.

-## Enhanced Windows Explorer Titles
+## Plugin: Enhanced Windows Explorer Titles

 As an extra goodie for Windows users, RepoZ automatically detects open File Explorer windows and adds a status appendix to their title if they are in context of a git repository.